 Integrate Shopping Cart with POS system

-Since most local customers use a Point of Sale system, the ability to update inventory between the two is important to a local store.
+Since most local businesses use some kind of Point of Sale system, the ability to update inventory between the two is important to a local store.
 Ask Best Buy what happened when they didn’t have this figured out.
-(Best Buy Christmas Failure) The carts we use can be integrated with QuickBooks or Fresh Books or at the very least, offer an easy way to update inventory with the use of spreadsheets.
+(Best Buy Christmas Failure) The carts we use have a variety of options for point of sales systems.
+Either, they have their own POS, or can easily integrate between simple POS systems like Square or Quickbooks.

-In most cases (not all) we use Big Commerce to create stores for our local customers.
+In some cases we use Big Commerce to create stores for our local customers.
 We like Big Commerce for several reasons.

 - Inexpensive – Their plans start as low as $25.00 a month